-Kelda Holdings Limited - the ultimate parent undertaking for the group, and the immediate parent undertaking for the company.
+Kelda Holdings Limited - the ultimate parent undertaking for the group.
 Whilst the company is incorporated in Jersey, it is wholly and exclusively resident for tax in the UK.
 The company was incorporated in Jersey because Jersey law allows greater choice than the UK as to the way distributions can be made to shareholders.

-Kelda Eurobond Co Limited (the company) - a group subsidiary incorporated in England and Wales and wholly and exclusively resident for tax in the UK.
+Kelda Eurobond Co Limited - a group subsidiary incorporated in England and Wales and wholly and exclusively resident for tax in the UK.
 It was incorporated for the purposes of issuing bonds as part of the acquisition of the shares of Kelda Group Limited (formerly Kelda Group plc) by the shareholders in 2008.
 This bond debt meets the eligibility requirements of the "quoted Eurobond exemption".
 All bond debt issued by Kelda Eurobond Co Limited is held by the shareholders of Kelda Holdings Limited.